Koredotcom/docs/docs/xo/agentai/agent-experience/agent-assist-widget-v3.md

 ### Assist Tab

 The Assist tab is the primary interface for the agents.
 AgentAssist actively monitors conversations and offers assistance to agents.
 Through the Assist tab, customer intents in the form of Dialog Tasks, FAQs, KnowledgeAI, and Playbook are identified.
 Agents can run automation processes and send FAQs, Playbook body text, and Dialog Task text to users.
 The Assist tab displays Dialog Tasks, Playbooks, Agent Coaching progression, and a “bulb” icon (if there is a Dynamic Playbook match).
 For these features to be available, they should be configured on your device.
-This tab also accepts file or image attachments during live conversations up to the size of 25 MB.
+This tab accepts file or image attachments during live conversations up to the size of 25 MB.
 If the file or image is not automatically detected, you can override and manually attach the file.
+It also features the "up" and "down" arrow buttons to scroll to the first and last messages in the Assist tab (these buttons appear only after the messages in the Assist tab are large enough to require a scroll bar).

 <img src="../widget-images/assist-tab.png" alt="assist-tab" title="assist-tab" style="border: 1px solid gray; zoom:80%;">